Singularities of moduli of curves with a universal root: Preliminaries on curves and their dual graphs

 \subsection{Twisted curves and $\ell$th roots}

 We recall the definition of twisted curve.

-\begin{defin}[twisted curve] A twisted curve $\ssC$ is a Deligne-Mumford stack whose coarse space is a curve with singularities of type node, whose smooth locus is represented by a scheme, and the local pictures of the singularities are given by $[\{xy=0\}\slash{\pmb \mu}_r]$, $r$ positive integer, with any primitive $r$th root of unity $\zeta$ acting as $\zeta\cdot (x,y)=(\zeta x,\zeta^{-1}y)$.
+\begin{defin}[twisted curve] A twisted curve $\ssC$ is a Deligne-Mumford stack whose coarse space is a curve with nodal singularities, such that its smooth locus is represented by a scheme, and the local pictures of the singularities are given by $[\{xy=0\}\slash{\pmb \mu}_r]$, $r$ positive integer, with any primitive $r$th root of unity $\zeta$ acting as $\zeta\cdot (x,y)=(\zeta x,\zeta^{-1}y)$.
 In this case we say that the node has a $\mmu_r$ stabilizer. \end{defin}

 If $\msf{n}$ is a node of $\ssC$ with non-trivial stabilizer $\mmu_r$, the local picture of the curve at $\msf{n}$ is $xy=0$ with the action of $\mmu_r$ described above.
 Given a line bundle $\msf{F}\to\ssC$ at $\msf{n}$, its local picture at the node is $\mathbb{A}^1\times \{xy=0\}\to\{xy=0\}$ with any primitive root $\zeta\in\mmu_r$ acting as